-Reentry Permit: The filing fee for a Reentry Permit is \$360.
-A biometrics services fee of \$85 is required for applicants ages 14 through 79.
+Reentry Permit: The filing fee for a Reentry Permit is \$590.

-Refugee Travel Document: The filing fee for a Refugee Travel Document for an applicant age 16 or older is \$135.
-The fee for a child younger than 16 is \$105.
-A biometrics services fee of \$85 is required for applicants ages 14 through 79.
+Refugee Travel Document: The filing fee for a Refugee Travel Document for an applicant age 16 or older is \$145.
+The fee for a child younger than 16 is \$115.

-Advance Parole Document for Individuals Who Are Currently in the United States (including individuals whose cases were deferred pursuant to DACA): The filing fee for an Advance Parole Document for an individual who is currently in the United States is \$360.
-The biometrics services fee is not required.
+Advance Parole Document for Individuals Who Are Currently in the United States (including individuals whose cases were deferred pursuant to DACA): The filing fee for an Advance Parole Document for an individual who is currently in the United States is \$590.